 “I guess you are right.”
 Altera smiled.

 How did her relationship with Ragna change over the last three days?
 It was strange to see these new sides of her.
-She used to think Ragna was just another spoiled rich girl, resting on her parents’ laurels.
-It’s true.
-Ragna was ignorant of the outside world.
-But that didn’t mean she was a bad person.
-She had her convictions and wanted to fight for what she believed was right.
-And more than anything, she was willing to learn and adapt to the new world she encountered.
-Their disputes back at the academy seemed so silly now.
-If they had managed to see past their superficial differences, would they have become friends?
-Perhaps, then she could have fully understood her.
+Ragna was ignorant of the outside world, but she had her convictions and wanted to fight for what she believed was right.
+And more than anything, she learned and adapted.
+For a moment, the thought that they could eventually become friends crossed in her mind.

-Ragna was wavering and had reached a forking.
-It was her duty to guide Ragna in the right direction and enlighten her world enough so that she can make the right choice, whatever that will be.
+Ragna was wavering and had reached a point where the branches of her path are splitting.
+Even if they didn’t become friends, she was still her mentor.
+It was her duty to guide Ragna so that she can make the right choice, whatever that would be.
 Altera could only hope that this would be all she had to do.
 Then again, this journey had shaken her world too.
-Her knowledge began to reach its limits.

 The captain stroked his beard.
 “When you venture into the world, eventually, you will see things that you cannot understand.
 Perhaps, because the supernatural exists.
-Alternatively, it is a physical phenomenon beyond our understanding.
+Alternatively, it is a scientific phenomenon beyond our understanding.
 I once looked at a snake swallowing a house in Obelisk and a fiddler breaking the law of physics with his play.
 I once saw even an elf.
-I tell you they hunt your dreams so that you will never wake up.”
+I tell you they hunt your dreams and you will never wake up again.”

 Altera raised her brow.
 “Okay, the last one was a lie.”

 No matter where and when, all seafarers were the same.
-It was embarrassing to remember how easily she used to swallow up these grand make-believe tales.
+It was embarrassing to remember how easily she used to swallow up these grand make-believe tales of her father.
 Especially the story that every morning fairies would paint the sky blue, orange when it was evening, and black at night.
 It kept her from staying up too late or sleeping for too long so that the fairies wouldn’t be offended and paint the world gray.